difactory/RDMdataset/README.md

-# RDM synthetic dataset
+# RDM dataset

+This dataset contains images of the CNR-STIIMA ReDeManufacturing Lab:
+* [real data](RealData/) as pictures of the real assets
-This dataset contains images synthetically generated using the VR digital twin of the CNR-STIIMA ReDeManufacturing Lab.
+* [synthetic data](SyntheticData/) generated using the VR digital twin of the lab